charliuden/Lightning-Fire-Models-Uden-2026/README.md

 - Training lighting prediction, ignition efficiency, and fire probability models
 - Generating figures used in the manuscript

-Most data used for this analysis can be downloaded from Zenodo:  A sample configuration file compatible with the Zenodo repository file structure can be edited to match data on your local machine.
+Data used for this analysis can be downloaded from Zenodo:
+Uden, C. (2026).
+Lightning-caused fire modeling data for Uden et al. (2026) (Version 1) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.19193051

+The sample configuration file provided is compatible with the Zenodo repository file structure.
+Unprocessed ERA5 cliamte data, and Alaska lightnign data are not included and must be downloaded directly from their websites (see citations below).

 ## Data
 ### Lightning